 To make matters worse, in London or Paris, the average agent commission remains lower than in the rest of the country when you buy a home.
 How do you explain this?
 A home purchase in London and Paris is considered a safe and liquid “asset class” in other words, it is easy to sell, and it is easier to sell a studio by the Eiffel tower than a farm in Normandy.

 For this reason, the listing agent trying to sell the farm needs to charge more.
-By the way, the same statement applies to rentals, but this will be the topic of another blog post.
+The same statement applies to rentals, but this will be the topic of another blog post.

 Why are NYC real estate fees so high?
 It turns out that real estate in NYC stayed higher than in the rest of the country when the market remains more liquid and transparent.